JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 ## Reproducibility

 Some steps of a transition analysis involve random number generators, which need to be handled with care in parallelized codes.
 This is done in TransitionsInTimeseries.jl, which offers the possibility of seeding a random number generator by using the keyword argument `rng`, as done in the example shown above.
-Furthermore, TransitionsInTimeseries.jl follows the guidelines of semantic versionning which, along with Julia's integrated package manager, ensures that the same code is used for both results generation and peer reviewing.
+Furthermore, TransitionsInTimeseries.jl follows the guidelines of semantic versioning which, along with Julia's integrated package manager, ensures that the same code is used for both results generation and peer reviewing.

 ## Reliability

 In high-impact context mentioned above, errors are to be avoided with particular care.
 TransitionsInTimeseries.jl is therefore tested via continuous integration on a large test suite, thus providing a reliable research framework.
-Furthermore, a centralised code base implies that any new user is a new test, thus increasing the reliability of the code over time.
+Furthermore, a centralized code base implies that any new user is a new test, thus increasing the reliability of the code over time.
 Finally, the robustness of the results with respect to a parameter, e.g. the width of the sliding window, can be easily studied thanks to the simple syntax, thus contributing